Am Yisrael Foundation: Special projects and events

 Events sponsored by the Am Yisrael Foundation are attended by young adults, Israeli and international, as well as tourists, embassy staff and members of the foreign press.

 In 2015, the Am Yisrael Foundation raised funds for a Torah scroll written in honor of the 72 IDF soldiers killed in battle during Operation Protective Edge.

-The Torah dedication ceremony at 86 Ben Yehuda - Ichud Olam Jewish Community Center in Tel Aviv. commenced with a procession of singing and dancing through the streets of Tel Aviv led by Israel’s Chief Rabbi, Yisrael Meir Lau.
+The Torah dedication ceremony at 86 Ben Yehuda - Ichud Olam Jewish Community Center in Tel Aviv. commenced with a procession of singing and dancing through the streets of Tel Aviv led by Israel's Chief Rabbi, Yisrael Meir Lau.

 Yom HaAliyah

-Am Yisrael Foundation's President Jay M. Shultz was the driving force behind the creation of a new national Israeli holiday, Yom HaAliyah (יום העלייה) (Aliyah Day).
+Am Yisrael Foundation's President Jay M. Shultz and international political strategist Jonathan Javor were the driving force behind the creation of a new national Israeli holiday, Yom HaAliyah (יום העלייה) (Aliyah Day).
 On June 21, 2016, the Knesset voted in favor of adding Aliyah Day to the calendar.
 Aliyah Day will be celebrated on the tenth of the Hebrew month of Nisan י’ ניסן, when according to the Bible in the Book of Joshua, Joshua and the Israelites crossed the Jordan River at Gilgal into the Promised Land.
 This was the first documented “mass Aliyah.”
 Yom HaAliyah was established to acknowledge Aliyah as a core value of the State of Israel and the Jewish People, and to honor the ongoing contributions of Olim to Israeli society.

 As the tenth of Nisan occurs a few days before the Passover holiday, when schools are not in session, the school system will also mark the holiday on the seventh of the Hebrew month of Heshvan.
 That date is also symbolic as the Torah portion read out in synagogues that week, Lekh Lekha, relates the story of how the biblical patriarch Abraham is ordered by God to leave his home and his family and go up to the Land of Israel.

-The Yom HaAliyah bill was presented to the Twentieth Knesset by Miki Zohar of Likud, Hilik Bar of Israeli Labor Party, and Michael Oren of Kulanu.
+The Yom HaAliyah bill, written by Jonathan Javor, was presented to the Twentieth Knesset by Miki Zohar of Likud, Hilik Bar of Israeli Labor Party, and Michael Oren of Kulanu.